rickosborne/cascades/md/33-5-7-granted.md

 I put my hands in front of my mouth as if eating a sandwich, then drew my fingers back along my cheeks.
 They got the picture.

-They lifted the three armrests for the row, giving Junior a clear exit path.
+They lifted the two armrests for the row, giving Junior a clearer exit path.
 He twisted the apron into a cord, taking it into both hands.
 Irene's eyes fluttered as he got it into place in front of her mouth, opening to half moons as he tied the apron straps behind her head.